 Biodico is beginning production at an 18 million gallon per year facility in Fresno County, California and has started construction on a 10 million gallon per year facility in Ventura County, California on Naval Base Ventura County.
 The Navy, seeing the strategical importance of distributed fuel generation from a national security standpoint, began working with Biodico under a Cooperative Research and Development Agreement in 2003.

-The name change from Biodiesel Industries to Biodico came about as the company expanded its focus from biodiesel production alone to the integration of other types of renewable energy.Contact Us
+The name change from Biodiesel Industries to Biodico came about as the company expanded its focus from biodiesel production alone to the integration of other types of renewable energy solutions.Contact Us

 Explore pictures and video of Biodico’s projects as well as press releases about the company and other important company news, updates and highlights from the frontlines of the renewable energy industry.More info

-Biodico provides comprehensive intership programs in a fast-paced laboratory setting.
+Biodico provides comprehensive internship programs in a fast-paced laboratory setting.
 For more information about volunteer internships for college students please email firstname.lastname@example.org.More info

 Biodico collects waste cooking oil throughout the California Central Coast, Los Angeles, and the Southwest San Joaquin Valley for conversion to biodiesel fuel.More info